8pxl/keejLib/README.md

 robot::controller.setCurves(0, 8);
 ```
 this will set the t value to be used for the left and right joysticks. (higher value results in a greater degree of input scaling)

+<font size = 6>**utility**</font>
+-
+---
+an overview of each utility feature (view util.h for detailed arguments):

+- `struct pidConstants`

+  holds constants for a pid controller.
+- `struct point`

+  holds two doubles.

+- `typedef point vec`

+  allias for point struct, for code clarity.

+- `struct robotConstants`

+    holds constants for robot, used when initializing a `chassis` object

+- `struct atns`
+-
+    holds a list of auton ptrs and a list of names.

+- `class cubicBezier`

+  class to reprezent a cubicBezier given 4 points

+- `double dtr()`

+  converts degrees to radians
+- `double rtd()`

+  converts radians to degrees

+- `double sign()`

+  returns 1 if positive, -1 otherwise.

+- `double hypot()`

+  hyoptenuse given 2 side lengths. has support for passing in 2 numbers or a `lib::point`

+- `double absoluteAngleToPoint()`

+  returns the angle between two points using inverse tangent

+now for the non trivial stuff...

+**pid class**
+-

+the `pid` class

+    class pid;

+    class cubicBezier;

+    int dirToSpin(double target,double currHeading);

+    double minError(double target, double current);

+    double dist(const point& a, const point& b);